 Corona, Covid-19, SARS-CoV-2

 One can get infected by breathing in the virus if s/he is near to someone who either has COVID-19 or is a carrier of this virus.
 One can also get infected by touching a contaminated object or surface (where the droplets containing viruses have landed) and then touching his/her eyes, nose or mouth.
 This virus can live on surfaces like plastic and metal for at least 2 days.
 So keep cleaning and disinfecting all counters, handles, knobs, and other surfaces others might have touched.
+If you touch a surface which might have been touched by some (who do not share living space with you), either wash your hands by soap or use hand sanitizer.
+Avoid touching your face by bare hand, when not in your home, use handkerchief.

 Since the beginning of this millennium, the world has seen outbreaks like SARS, MERS, Bird Flu, Swine Flu, Zika, Ebola, etc.